- 2 cups almond flour

-- Place each ball on it’s own parchment paper circle.
+- Scoop out large spoonfuls and form into balls (about 3 inches in diameter) and place them on parchment paper.
 16 in total.
 The dough will be sticky to work with, rinsing your hands at the half way point will help.

 - Place one of your parchment circles on your tortilla press as shown above.
 Position one ball of dough a bit to the left, as seen in the photo above.
 Dip you fingers in water and dab the ball of dough on the surface.
-Place saran wrap overtop-we use Glad Press N’ Seal, put the top down and pull the lever taught.
+Place saran wrap overtop , put the top down and pull the lever taught.
 (Alternatively, you can use a frying pan to press the tortillas).

-- Lift the lever back up and carefully remove the saran wrap from your tortilla.
+- Lift the top back up and carefully remove the saran wrap from your tortilla.
 Carefully slide tortilla onto a baking sheet.
-You can fit 3-4 per each baking sheet.
 Continue with all 16.

 - Bake tortillas at 375 degrees for 8-10 minutes.
 (Do not let them get crispy around the edges, a slight crisp is ok, but they should be mostly soft).
 Remove from oven and flip them over onto a heat safe surface.
 Gently pull back the parchment paper.
 Stack hot tortillas on top of one another, this will keep them soft.